BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Find One Or More Contact List Ids.md

 # Use Case:

+Given an benchmarkemail account.
-Requirement: I want see all my lists and the details of those individual lists
+Then How do I see all its lists and the details of those lists?

 ## Solution: